ziap/ziap.github.io/content/blog/bpe-1/index.md

 date  = "2025-09-24"
 +++

-This is the first entry of a series of article about designing a efficient byte pair encoder (BPE) tokenizer.
-The tokenized text are then used to train an n-gram model for the task of synthesizing placeholder text.
+This is the first entry of a series of articles about designing an efficient byte pair encoder (BPE) tokenizer.
+The tokenized text is then used to train an n-gram model for the task of synthesizing placeholder text.
 These articles are for sharing the design decisions and optimization techniques I applied.
-For the first entry I wanted to talk about an overview of the algorithm and an efficient decoder implementation.
+For the first entry, I wanted to talk about an overview of the algorithm and an efficient decoder implementation.

 <!-- more -->